 We Drink Tequila in Tequila (Mexico)

-For a lot of people, tequila is one of the most recognizable products of Mexico, the country’s brand.
-And that’s why when we visited the Mexican state of Jalisco, we could not pass up an opportunity to visit the nearby town of Tequila, known obviously, for tequila.
-Located just 40 […]
+For many people, tequila is one of the most recognizable products of Mexico—the country’s brand.
+And that’s why when we visited the state of Jalisco, we couldn’t pass up an opportunity to see the town of Tequila, known obviously, for tequila.
+Located just 40 miles northwest of Guadalajara, Tequila was […]

 Read MorePart II: How We Lost Our Luggage and Minds in Barcelona